 The Common Agricultural Policy is shaped by a vast number of rules.
 On a regular basis these rules are reviewed and obsolete elements and rules that have no practical relevance are removed from the CAP.

-In March 2009 the High Level Group of Independent Stakeholders on Administrative Burdens generally known as the Stoiber Group, published its opinion on administrative burden reduction in the priority area 'Agriculture / Agricultural Subsidies'.
+- Opinion of the High Level Group [76 KB] on administrative burden reduction in the priority area 'Agriculture / Agricultural Subsidies' (March 2009).